MarineEvoEcoLab/EecSeq/Protocol.md

 ## Probe Synthesis

-Review quantifications for probes.
-Ideally, there should be about 500 ng of probes per capture.
+Review the planning for how much probes you will need.
+Ideally, there should be about 500 ng of probes per capture, so try to plan ahead to do multiple probe sysntheses if needed.
 If not enough of probes is obtained, the PCR product can be re-amplified.

 ### Remove adapters from cDNA